Mr-Dust0/Mr-Dust0.github.io/_posts/2023-11-25-Pilgrimage.md

 ![img_5.png](/assets/img/pilgrimage/img_5.png)

-In the database file we see that there is a username of emily and the password that we can try to use to ssh into the box.
+In the database file we see that there is a username of emily and the password that we can try to use to ssh into the box which is successful.

 ![img_6.png](/assets/img/pilgrimage/img_6.png)
 ## Shell as Root